 At Timbuktu Labs Inc., I worked as developmental editor, copyeditor, proofreader, writer, and acquisitions editor.
 I also wrote sales sheets, activities, book jacket copy, calendar text, the 2020 Rebel Girls school planner comic "Grace O'Malley: Pirate Queen" (Fall 2019), and articles for Rebel Girls Boundless, the company blog.

-During all my years of experience, I've put my skills to work gathering contacts in the publishing industry with editors, literary agents, authors, illustrators, and other publishing professionals.
+With 10+ years of experience, I've put my skills to work gathering contacts in the publishing industry with editors, literary agents, authors, illustrators, and other publishing professionals.
 I have given numerous presentations on multiculturalism in the children's book industry, submitting to publishers, and careers in publishing.

 See below for a list of conferences I have frequented during my career: